EmilyMansfield/ruby-c-poly/README.md

 techniques I've found so far to implement common language constructs simultaneously in both languages.

+# Comments and Ruby-only Execution

-By abusing the fact that the C comment character constructs an empty regular expression in Ruby, any code after `//;` will be run by Ruby only.
+By abusing the fact that the C++ comment character constructs an empty regular expression in Ruby, any code after `//;` will be run by Ruby only.
 I originally had it matching an empty string with `//=~""`, but since a literal is a valid expression it's not necessary to do that.